Procsiab/hosts-toggle/README.md

 ## Backup

-The script will backup the hosts file by default, by appending the Unix Epoch in milliseconds to the file name with the *.bak* extension; backups are stored in the same folder as the new `hosts` file
+The script will backup the hosts file by default, by appending the Unix Epoch in milliseconds to the file name, prepended by the *.bak* extension; backups are stored in the same folder as the new `hosts` file